 Morgan manages Arcadia’s education programs including Farm Field Trips, Arcadia Farm Camp, and the Get Growing!
 Workshops.
 She also helps maintain an inspiring environment in the Groundhog Garden, our educational space for kids.
 Morgan has a bachelor’s degree in Health & Exercise Science from Wake Forest University where her interest in nutrition first began.
 Before coming to Arcadia, she spent several years working with low-income families in Appalachia through the Appalachia Service Project.
 While working closely with these families, she grew to understand the complex issues regarding equal access to healthy foods.
 She has a passion for combating low-income food issues through improved education, access, and sustainability.
 Morgan loves watching young minds grow while visiting Arcadia Farm.

-Matt is responsible for organizational development, strategic partnerships, and outreach and communication for Arcadia’s programs.
-Matt spent the last 16 years actively working on environmental and agricultural programs in the DC nonprofit community.
+Matt is responsible for organizational development and operations, strategic partnerships, and outreach and communication for Arcadia’s programs.
+Matt has spent the last 17 years actively working on environmental and agricultural programs in the DC nonprofit community.
 His experience as the founding Director of the Accokeek Foundation’s Center for Agricultural and Environmental Stewardship provides a great understanding of the issues at the heart of Arcadia’s mission.
 His academic experience includes a Master’s degree in Biology, with scientific research in the fields of Ecology, Pollination Ecology, Ornithology, and Herpetology.
 Matt loves to garden and eat good food, and is excited to have a job that incorporates both of those loves.